 A few parts of this project are not in the public domain

-For complete attribution and licensing information for parts of the project that are not in the public domain, see LICENSE.md.
+For complete attribution and licensing information for parts of the project that are not in the public domain, see the LICENSE.

 The rest of this project is in the public domain